dennisXZX/devops-notes/AWS-S3.md

 #### S3 storage Classes

-- S3 Standard: stored redundantly across multiple devices in multiple faciities, and is designed to sustain the loss of 2 facilities concurrently.
+- S3 Standard: stored redundantly across multiple devices in multiple facilities, and is designed to sustain the loss of 2 facilities concurrently.

 - S3 - IA (Infrequently Accessed): For data that is accessed less frequently, but requires rapid access when needed.
 Lower fee than S3, but you are charged a retrieval fee.